Licence or permit to import / export explosives - Queensland

 Description

-You will need a licence or permit to import or export explosives to or from another country through seaports and airports and possess the explosives for that purpose.
+You will need a licence or permit to import explosives into Queensland from another country or export explosives to another country through seaports and airports.

 • an explosive that is part of the operational equipment of a road vehicle or boat, including airbags and distress signals that are part of the boat's safety equipment

-• brought into Queensland from another Australian state or territory
+• explosives brought into Queensland from another Australian state or territory

 • the import or export is a one-off and not generally related to business